AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/configure-azure-storage-audience-sourcing.md

 Review the following limitations before you create or manage an Azure data connection.

 - **Match key constraints:** Match keys cannot be removed from an existing connection.
 To change the active match keys, delete the connection and create a new one.
-- **One active connection per [!DNL Azure] source type:** Typically one active Blob connection and one active ADLS Gen2 connection at a time per account.
-To change storage location, delete the existing connection and create a new one.
+- **One active connection per [!DNL Azure] source type:** You can have one active Blob connection and one active ADLS Gen2 connection per account.
+To change the storage location, delete the existing connection and create a new one.
 - **Subfolder support:** Files must be at the configured path prefix; Collaboration does not traverse arbitrary subfolders beyond that prefix.
 - **Separate source types:** Blob and ADLS Gen2 are distinct connections—do not mix configuration between them in a single wizard run.